kora-projects/kora-docs/mkdocs/docs/en/documentation/junit5.md

 ### Replacement { #replacement }

-An example of replacing a component in a dependency container:
+An example of replacing a component in a dependency container, this mechanism can also be used to create custom mocks:

 ===! ":fontawesome-brands-java: `Java`"